 Research officers supervise research projects and work with team members to ensure that the project remains on schedule.
-They help determine the goals of the research project, the research methods, and other test parameters.
-Research officers may also review and analyze data during the course of the project.
-Employers strongly prefer candidates with a graduate degree and computer skills.
+They help determine the goals of the research project as well as research methods and other test parameters.
+Research officers might also review and analyze data during the course of the project.
+Employers typically prefer candidates with a graduate degree and computer skills.

 |Required Education||A graduate degree in a related field|

 |Other Requirements||Computer skills, on-the-job experience; a security clearance may be required|

 Professionals in this position, who may also be called research managers, supervise research projects from the early planning stages to project completion.
 They communicate with team members and verify that all projects and tasks are on schedule.
 Some managers or officers also help gather data, but this varies by industry and project need.
 Most research officers and managers report project progress to supervisors and other committees.

 While projects are in the planning stages, research officers and managers work with team members to identify project goals, research methods, variables, and other test parameters.
 They also choose how to collect data and offer recommendations on evaluating the project.
 Research officers and managers often make research schedules to monitor the activities of research teams.

 During the research project, officers and managers usually review gathered research and analyze various sets of data.
 They might also interpret data and start writing reports.
 Many research officers and managers also verify that information on databases remains secure, as well as ensure that all team members complete their tasks and work cooperatively with the team.